tylermenezes/SerialServe/README.markdown

 SerialBus
 ---------

 Static class.
-Exposes the following methods:
+Exposes the following static methods:

  * `List(onSuccessDelegate(Array), onFailureDelegate(msg))` - Lists all attached COM ports on the current computer
+ * `IsRunning` - Checks if the server is running.
+Blocks for at most 750ms on the first call; cached for following calls
+ * `PortAvailable(port)` - Checks if the port is available.
+Same as checking if a port is in the result of List(), but it blocks.
+Not cached.

 SerialBus.SerialPort
 --------------------